 While there’s every chance they’ll grow up to be the companion you’ve always wanted; they may be far from that right now.
 Sadly, that can hinder your relationship from day one.

-To make sure that doesn’t happen, we’re going to look at how you can address a few of the problems which stop owners falling in love straight away.
+To ensure that doesn’t happen, we’re going to look at how you can address a few of the problems that stop owners from falling in love immediately.